cod182/MP1/README.md

 - Choose either
     - Open with GitHub Desktop
     - Download as Zip
-- You can no open the project in a IDE or host to a server
+- You can now open the project in a IDE or host to a server

 ## Bugs